honest-code/Cart-checkout-BDD/README.md

 # Cart - Checkout

-## Objetivos
+## Objetives

-Los objetivo de este dojo son los siguientes:
+A simple app with Acceptance tests to learn BDD and ATDD and connect with the service pro.HonestCode.io

 ## System requisites

-We need <n updated version of Node.
+Node is required.
 It can be downloaded at: https://nodejs.org/en

 * NodeJS: ~4.4.5
 * NPM: ~2.15.5